-Public Services: There is a wide range of need for Public Services in Oak Park and many of the eligible services received a high priority need rating from the public and the stakeholders.
-The top four Public Services priorities that emerged during the planning process include domestic violence programs, mental health programs, programs for persons with disabilities, and programs for youth/children.
+Public Services: There is a wide range of need for Public Services in Oak Park and many of the eligible services received a high priority rating from the public and the stakeholders.
+The top four Public Services priorities that emerged, during the planning process, include the following: 1.)
+Domestic violence programs; 2.)
+Mental health programs: 3.)
+Programs for persons with disabilities; and 4.)
+Programs for youth/children.
 While these were rated as the top priorities, it was noted that having a wide range of public services is also a high priority and not narrowing the range of funded activities is important to the community.
-Each program year, the Village strives to improve services provided to LMI residents through the Public Services component of CDBG, although this category is capped at 15% of the Village's annual entitlement allocation, thereby limiting the amount of funds available to each subrecipient.
-However, the Consolidated Planning process encouraged the Village to work towards a more coordinated and collaborative system of funding and service delivery within Oak Park, thereby enabling the Village to distribute these funds strategically, as will be done in PY 2017.
+Each program year, the Village strives to improve services provided to LMI residents through the Public Services component of CDBG.
+It should be noted that this category is capped at 15% of the Village's annual entitlement allocation, thereby limiting the amount of funds available to each sub-recipient.

-Economic Development: Another high priority is Economic Development, particularly job creation for low- and moderate-income residents.
+Economic Development: Another high priority is Economic Development, particularly job creation for low and moderate-income residents.
 Through consultation with the Oak Park Economic Development Corporation and other entities, advantages and barriers in the Village were analyzed to determine specifically what economic development strategy would help businesses open or expand and thus create jobs for LMI persons.
-Due to the existence of various barriers for businesses wanting to locate in the Village, Oak Park created a Section 108 business loan program utilizing HUD funds, which will allow low interest financing to be made available to overcome barriers.
-Encouraging new businesses to locate in Oak Park through lowering barriers to entry, such as aging infrastructure and cost of building rehabilitation, will help to create jobs for low- and moderate-income residents and revitalize underutilized areas of the community.
-Discussions with the Oak Park Economic Development Corporation and others, resident surveys, and stakeholder meetings indicated that the community places a high priority on assisting businesses in the area to thrive and grow when job creation is the goal of CDBG assistance.
+Due to the existence of various barriers for businesses wanting to locate or expand in the Village, Oak Park created a Section 108 business loan program utilizing HUD funds, which will allow low interest financing to be made available to overcome barriers.

+Encouraging new businesses to locate in Oak Park, through lowering barriers to entry, such as aging infrastructure and cost of building rehabilitation, will help to create jobs for low and moderateincome residents.
+Discussions with the Oak Park Economic Development Corporation and others, resident surveys, and stakeholder meetings, indicated that the community places a high priority on assisting businesses in the area to thrive and grow when job creation is the goal of CDBG assistance.

-Through the HUD Section 108 Loan Guarantee Program, the Village now has a Section 108 loan fund for small to midsize businesses in the amount of \$3 million.
-These funds will be loaned by the Village to support start-ups, promote businesses expansion and improvement, create and/or retain jobs, assist low/moderate-income persons, and deliver positive economic benefits for the Village and its residents.
-For borrowers, the Village offers a very competitive interest rate, much lower than conventional financing.
-The Village charges a processing fee to applicants and a loan closing fee to approved borrowers.
+Through the HUD Section 108 Loan Guarantee Program, the Village continues to market a Section 108 loan fund for small to midsize businesses.
+In the program amount of \$3 million, these funds will be loaned by the Village to support start-ups, promote businesses expansion and improvement, create and/or retain jobs, assist low/moderate-income persons, and deliver positive economic benefits for the Village and its residents.

+For borrowers, the Village offers a very competitive interest rate, lower than conventional financing.
+The Village will charge a processing fee to applicants and a loan closing fee to approved borrowers.
 Each Section 108 loan activity will create and/or retain permanent jobs, at least 51 percent of which (computed on a full-time equivalent basis) will be made available to or held by low/moderate income persons.
-The Village's Section 108 Loan Fund will ensure that the Public Benefit standards are met, and that Oak Park will create or retain (or make available) one low- and moderate-income full-time equivalent job for at least every \$35,000 invested.
-The Village also plans to add further prior year, returned CDBG funds (as needed) to an extended PY 2016 CDBG activity for continued Section 108 program underwriting consultation.
+The Village's Section 108 Loan Fund will ensure that the Public Benefit standards are met, and that Oak Park will create or retain (or make available) one low and moderate-income full-time equivalent job for at least every \$35,000 invested.
+To date, the Village has received two applications but neither one was approved.

-Code Enforcement: Existing as a separate CDBG category under "Other Neighborhood Needs," Code Enforcement is a critical need for Oak Park to ensure that the properties - especially those within the CDBG Target Areas - are safe and well-maintained.
-While Other Neighborhood Needs was identified as a medium priority through much of the planning process, this category was elevated due to the fact that it is connected with housing (a high priority) and addresses a great need in the community according to Oak Park leaders, who felt that it was a high priority.
+Code Enforcement: Code Enforcement is a critical need for Oak Park to ensure that the properties, especially those within the CDBG Target Areas, are safe and well-maintained.
+While Other Neighborhood Needs was identified as a medium priority through much of the planning process, this category was elevated due to the fact that it is connected with housing (a high priority) and addresses a great need in the community according to Oak Park leaders.